 Optimizing your product pages for more commercial driven keywords is a good idea.
 If you sell dog vitamins, you could, for instance, optimize a product page for [buy dog vitamins].
 Perhaps you also have an article about administering vitamins.
 You could, for example, optimize that article for the search term [how to give vitamins to my dog].

 It can be quite hard to determine the search intent of a query.
 And, perhaps different users will have a (slightly) different user intent, but still land on the same page.
-If you want to know more about the search intent of your audience, the best way is to ask them.
+Luckily, there is a direct source to look at if you want to know which intent fits your keywords: the search results pages.
+Find out how you can use the results pages to create intent-based content.
+If you want to know more about the search intent of your audience, another way is to ask them.
 You could make a small survey, containing questions about what people were searching for and make that survey pop up if people enter your website.
 That’ll probably give more insights into the search intent of your audience.

 It’s crucial to ensure that the content you’re writing fits both the terms people are searching for, as well as the search intent of your audience.
 Make sure your post or page is informational, if people are searching for information.
 But lead people to your sales pages if they are prone to buying one of your products.